 - Cost of General Admission: $16 Adults; $15 Seniors (60+); $9.50 Children (Ages 2-12); Children 1 and under FREE

 - Parking: There is plenty of FREE parking available.

 - Food: Outside food and beverages are permitted and it’s a great place for a picnic.
 However, if you forget to bring something or would rather let someone else do the cooking, there are two food options.
 The Flynn Cafe, on the north side of the Flynn Mansion, offers hot and cold food options, including sandwiches, hot dogs, nachos, and pizza.
 The Snack Shop, located in the town of Walnut Hill, offers many vending machine snack and beverage options.

 - Restrooms: Restrooms are scattered throughout the site.
 They are located at the Visitor Center, in Walnut Hill on the north end of the Snack Shop building, inside the Flynn Cafe, and the Wallace Exhibit Center.

-- Prior to your visit check out Living History Farm’s website where you’ll find everything you need to know.
+- Prior to your visit check out Living History Farm’s website.

 While You’re There

 Living History Farms is a 500 acre, interactive, outdoor history museum.
 It’s great for kids that love the outdoors, farming and animals.
 There’s really not much that is off limits and kids can touch, play and engage at all of the attractions.
 Living History Farms is comprised of three farm sites; a 1700 Ioway Indian Farm, an 1850 Pioneer Farm and a 1900 Horse-Powered Farm.
 It also includes the 1875 Town of Walnut Hill and the Wallace Crop Center exhibit.